4880fW

 Supplements: Commentary with Tony Scott and Susan Sarandon

 Deaf and Hearing Impaired Friendly?
-YES; Subtitles: English
+Yes; Subtitles: English

 Packaging: Keep case